datamesh-governance/datamesh-governance.com/architecture-decisions/data-platform/azure-adls-as-storage-for-data-products.md

 - ADLS is not natively integrated in the Databricks platform, access management is cumbersome
 - Storage costs are reasonable, when a optimized file format is used
 - A metastore is required to define table structures/schemas

-## Follow-up questions:
+- Follow-up questions
   - ownership (who creates the bucket)
   - which Resource group (billing): central vs. domain's
   - ACL: who grants access
   - ACL: how is it integrated?
   - As we use files, supported file format must be defined
   - Folder structure / isolation
     - 1 bucket for organization
     - 1 bucket per team
     - 1 bucket per data product
   - private data sets vs. published data products

 ## Considered Alternatives